5 Ways to Explore Bismarck, North Dakota

 3. Pirogue Grill This chef-owned spot uses local ingredients to create fine-dining wonders downtown.
 In the main dining room, enjoy the breast of chicken with smoked cheddar and apple slaw.
 On the bar side, order the juicy minted lamb burger on homemade focaccia, served with crunchy homemade potato chips. piroguegrille.com

 4. Lewis and Clark Riverboat Visit Bismarck between Memorial Day and Labor Day to embark on a narrated tour along the Missouri River.
 The old-fashioned 40-foot-long riverboat docks underneath Interstate-83.
-On Tuesdays and Sundays, there are pizza excursions; Wednesdays through Sundays, cruise at sunset.
-For a bargain, take advantage of Monday Madness (90-minute evening cruises for $10). lewisandclarkriverboat.com
+For a bargain, take advantage of Monday Madness (90-minute evening cruises for $12). lewisandclarkriverboat.com

 5. Rolling Plains Adventures For your-wish-is-our-command hospitality, comfortable cabins and tasty breakfasts, check out this 17,000-acre ranch in McKenzie, 25 miles southeast of town.
 On-site adventures include guided ATV riding and horseback riding.
 Forays take visitors to wagon ruts dating to the Western expansion.
 The accommodations are nothing fancy.
 But if you're looking to experience an authentic slice of North Dakota history and hospitality, you'll find some here. rollingplainsadventures.com